mheinzel/correct-optimisations/thesis-defence/slides.md

 ## Generic Co-de-Bruijn Representation
 ### Discussion
-  - Allais et al. define generic notion of `Semantics`
-    - abstracts over traversal (similar to recursion schemes)
-  - defining a similar `Semantics` for co-de-Bruijn expressions seems more difficult
-    - scopes change at each node, manipulating them requires re-constructing covers
-    - probably easier when operating on thinned expressions (`_⇑_`)

-## Generic Co-de-Bruijn Representation
-### Discussion
   - no correctness proofs yet
     - using which semantics?
-    - generic notion of `Semantics` could be sufficient
     - or could at least prove it for a specific language